Psychosocial safety training

 For Executive Leadership

-As above, but with an increased focus on the legislative duties of officers, the critical importance of leaders in psychological health and safety, how to build trust and model appropriate behaviour in the workplace and how to manage risk when the boundaries between work and personal blur.
+As above, but with an increased focus on the legislative duties of officers, the critical importance of leaders in psychosocial safety, how to build trust and model appropriate behaviour in the workplace and how to manage risk when the boundaries between work and personal blur.

 Session Length: 2 or 4 hours